aruntheja-3/Ansible-Practice/README.md

 # Ansible/Linux Practice

-### How to: install LAMP stack on Ubuntu 14 using Ansible
+### How to: install LAMP stack on an Ubuntu 14 instance using Ansible

 [Step 1: Setting up an SSH RSA Key](https://github.com/lucassha/Ansible-Practice#step-1-setting-up-an-ssh-rsa-key)